U.S. Route 30 in Ohio: Indiana to Upper Sandusky

 US 30 has a folded diamond interchange with US 68, immediately south of Williamstown.
-After US 68, US 30 crosses over a CSX railroad track and then has intersections with Madison TR 177 and CR 183, overpasses Delaware TR 185, has an intersection with Delaware TR 186 and then crosses over the Blanchard River.
+After US 68, US 30 crosses over a CSX Transportation railroad track and then has intersections with Madison TR 177 and CR 183, overpasses Delaware TR 185, has an intersection with Delaware TR 186, and then crosses over the Blanchard River.
 The highway has a diamond interchange with SR 37, before crossing into Wyandot County.
-There follow intersections with CR 78, Richland TR 79 and CR 81, and is overpassed by SR 293; there is no direct connection between the two routes.
+There follow intersections with CR 78, Richland TR 79, and CR 81 and is overpassed by SR 293; there is no direct connection between the two routes.
 US 30 overpasses CR 96, crosses Perkins Run, overpasses CR 97, crosses Oak Run and Tymochtee Creek, and has an intersection with Salem TR 103.
 The route curves toward the northeast and has a diamond interchange with the Lincoln Highway (CR 330).
 Next, Salem TR 49 overpasses the highway.
 US 30 has an interchange with US 23, this interchange is the western end of the concurrency with US 23.
-US 23 and US 30 head due east crossing over a CSX railroad track and having a folded diamond interchange with SR 199.
-The concurrency has an interchange with SR 53/SR 67, before the road curves towards the southeast.
-The highway crosses over the Sandusky River, then CR 121 is served by a pair of RIRO junctions.
-US 30 then has an diamond interchange with the Lincoln Highway, before curving towards the south.
+US 23 and US 30 head due east, crossing over a CSX Transportation railroad track and having a folded diamond interchange with SR 199.
+The concurrency has an interchange with SR 53/SR 67, before the road curves toward the southeast.
+The highway crosses over the Sandusky River and then serves CR 121 with a pair of RIRO junctions.
+US 30 then has a diamond interchange with the Lincoln Highway, before curving toward the south.
 The concurrency with US 23 ends at an interchange east of Upper Sandusky.